-As of December 31, 2022, the payable to related party balance at the component unit is comprised of: \$40 in annual lease payments, \$2,700 payable to the limited partner for investor services fees, and \$7,069 for miscellaneous payables to the managing general partner, HOSWWA.
+As of December 31, 2023, the payable to related party balance at the component unit is comprised of: \$40 in annual lease payments, \$2,700 payable to the limited partner for investor services fees, and \$7,227 for miscellaneous payables to the managing general partner, HOSWWA.

-The component unit has recorded a right to use asset for the right to use the land associated with the above noted Driftwood Point ground lease, at \$325,000 with accumulated amortization of \$13,940.
-The balance of the right to use asset, net, was \$311,060 on December 31, 2022.
+The component unit has recorded a right to use asset for the right to use the land associated with the above noted Driftwood Point ground lease, at \$325,000 with accumulated amortization of \$17,225.
+The balance of the right to use asset, net, was \$307,775 on December 31, 2023.

-The component unit incurred vapor mitigation costs of \$105,154 for the year ended December 31, 2022, and additional costs of over \$75,000 so far in 2023.
+The component unit incurred vapor mitigation costs of \$82,504 for the year ended December 31, 2023, and additional costs of over \$63,263 so far in 2024.
 Driftwood Point Apartments LLLP has been informed that the WA State Department of Ecology may require ongoing monitoring and testing.
 The future cost, if any, cannot be estimated at this time.
-The component unit has received grant funding of approximately \$56,000 from the WA State Department of Ecology to help cover these costs to date, and is applying for additional grants to cover ongoing costs of mitigation.
+The Authority has received grant funding of approximately \$196,000 from the WA State Department of Ecology to help cover these costs to date, and is applying for additional grants to cover ongoing costs of mitigation.
+During the year ended December 31, 2023, the Authority had sub-grant \$56,308 in WA State Department of Ecology grant funds to the Component Unit.

-In 2022, the Authority received \$16,760 from Pacific County in document recording fees that were intended to go to Driftwood.
+In 2023, the Authority received \$3,742 from Pacific County in document recording fees that were intended to go to Driftwood.
 The Authority passed this funding on to Driftwood as an operating grant.

-13. SUBSEQUENT EVENTS
+12. SUBSEQUENT EVENTS